warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 where the second is a _sliding_ window.
-If your account exceeds the number of throughput events that are provisioned for the plan, requests are rejected until the number of events within the sliding window no longer exceeds the number provisioned.
+If your account exceeds the number of throughput events that are provisioned for the plan, requests are rejected until the number of events within the sliding window no longer exceeds the number that is provisioned.
-It might help to think of the sliding one-second window as being any consecutive period of 1,000 milliseconds.
+It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

 For example,
-if you are on the Standard plan and have provisioned 200 lookups per second, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
+if you are on the Standard plan with provision for 200 lookups per second, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
-Subsequent lookup requests made during the sliding 1,000 millisecond period are rejected until the number of lookup requests in that period drops below 200 again.
+Subsequent lookup requests made during the sliding 1,000-millisecond period are rejected until the number of lookup requests in that period drops below 200 again.

 When a request is rejected because the number of events is exceeded,